Debut Prize: Selection of the winners

+The works had to be written in Russian and fit the nominations of the competition.
+There were a total of 5-7 of them, depending on the year.
+The permanent nominations included Large Prose, Small Prose and Poetry.
+It was allowed to participate in the contest regardless of the place of living, but there was a restriction on age.
+Initially, the author had to be no older than 25, but thanks to an innovation in 2011, the age limit was raised to 35.

+Works could be nominated by the authors themselves, as well as by public organizations, mass media, and people involved with the literary process.
+Both published texts and manuscripts were accepted.

-Based on the long list, the jury forms a short list of three to four works in each category.
-The jury then conducts weekly creative workshops with the finalists.
-On the evening before the awards are announced the jury holds a closed session to determine the winners in all categories.
+At the first stage, all works were submitted to expert readers.
+From the works selected by them, a long-list was drawn up and handed over to the jury.
+The composition of the jury changed completely every year.
+After reading the long-list, the jury formed a short-list of 3-4 works per nomination.
+One-week creative workshops were organized for the finalists.
+On the evening before the awards are announced, the jury holds a closed session to determine the winners in all categories.

 The announcement of winners and presentation of awards takes place at a reception in December of each year.

+All award-winning works were published in anthologies or separate books.
+The authors also had the opportunity to sign a publishing contract, receive cash prizes and a Bird-shaped statuette.

 The prize

-Winners in all categories receive a "Bird" award, and a publishing contract with the Pokolenie Foundation worth one million rubles.
+Winners in all categories receive a Bird award and a publishing contract with the Pokolenie Foundation worth one million rubles.
 Works of the winners and finalists of the Debut Prize are published annually in collections and individual books.
-The winners in all categories receive publication fees, and those on the "short list" get 20 author copies.
+The winners in all categories receive publication fees, and those on the shortlist are provided with 20 author copies.